 In mine water treatment, the treated saline mine water is desalinated by reverse osmosis technology to meet the drinking water standard.
 Because of the special characteristics of the membrane, the reverse osmosis unit has very strict requirements for the water quality of the feed water.
 The feed water can have a large number of dissolved salts, but the requirements for colloid, residual chlorine, suspended matter, iron ions, and microbial content in the water cannot be too high.

-Mine water quality is generally good, individual areas of hard water, if you want to reuse for drinking water, must be softened desalination treatment.
-As long as the raw water pretreatment, so that its water quality to achieve the reverse osmosis device feed water quality requirements, you can apply reverse osmosis technology to produce drinking water.
+Mine water quality is generally good, individual areas of hard water, if you want to reuse them for drinking water, must be softened through desalination treatment.
+As long as the raw water pretreatment, so that its water quality achieves the reverse osmosis device feed water quality requirements, you can apply reverse osmosis technology to produce drinking water.

 The necessary anti-corrosion and anti-scaling treatment must be carried out before the reverse osmosis device, that is, pretreatment, which is an important guarantee for the long-term stable operation of the reverse osmosis system.
 NEWater coal mine water treatment pretreatment equipment selected multi-media filter and activated carbon filter, the material is stainless steel.

-The multi-media filter can effectively remove a small amount of sediment and rust contained in the groundwater; activated carbon filter mainly uses activated carbon’s large specific surface area and pore space to adsorb organic matter in the water, while removing organic matter, it can also remove chlorine, lipids, colloidal silica and suspended matter in the water, so that the mine water is deeply treated into drinkable water.
+The multi-media filter can effectively remove a small amount of sediment and rust contained in the groundwater.
+An activated carbon filter mainly uses activated carbon’s large specific surface area and pore space to adsorb organic matter in the water, while removing organic matter, it can also remove chlorine, lipids, colloidal silica, and suspended matter in the water, so that the mine water is deeply treated into drinkable water.